stephan-double-u/cross-language-validation-schema/README.md

 ```

 ### Condition types and objects
 Condition objects specify _further conditions_ under which the validation rules will validate to true.
-There are
+They are
 represented by different name/values pairs:
 1. The first pair with the name _constraint_ is used for conditions that relate to the _content of the property_ the
    validation rule is defined for.
 The value is an [elementary constraint object](#Elementary-constraints) that